Program Environment Fuzzing: System Overview

 \subsubsection{\textbf{Phase~\RN{2}: Replay with Greybox Fuzzing}}

-After recording, \tool proceeds to Phase~\RN{2}, which is a combination of environment replay and greybox fuzzing.
-The core idea is two-fold: \begin{enumerate}[leftmargin=*] \item Faithfully \emph{replay} the recorded environment interactions to reconstruct (deep) program states observed during Phase~\RN{1}; \item \emph{Fuzz} each reconstructed state using greybox fuzzing. \end{enumerate} \tool faithfully replays the original environmental interactions to reconstruct deep program states observed during the recording (Phase~\RN{1}).
-This involves re-running the program but using the recording $\sigma$ as a substitute for the original test environment $\mathcal{E}$.
-It works by intercepting system calls, but this time the corresponding record is replayed as a substitute for the real interaction.
+Phase~\RN{2} combines environment replay with greybox fuzzing.
+The idea is two-fold: \begin{enumerate}[leftmargin=*] \item Faithfully \emph{replay} the recorded environment interactions to reconstruct (deep) program states observed during Phase~\RN{1}; \item \emph{Fuzz} each reconstructed state using greybox fuzzing. \end{enumerate} Faithful replay works by re-running the program, but using the recording $\sigma$ as a substitute for the original test environment $\mathcal{E}$.
+This again works by intercepting system calls, but this time the corresponding record ($E \in \sigma$) is {\em replayed} as a substitute for the real interaction.

-To uncover different program behaviours for bug discovery, the core of \tool lies in greybox fuzzing.
-However, unlike traditional fuzzers, \tool works by fuzzing the recorded environmental interactions ($E \in \sigma$), rather than targeting specific files as in \afl or sockets as in \aflnet.
+To uncover different program behaviors for bug discovery, the core of \tool lies in greybox fuzzing.
+However, unlike traditional fuzzers, \tool works by fuzzing the recorded environmental interactions ($E \in \sigma$), rather than targeting specific files, as with \afl, or sockets, as with \aflnet.
 This works as follows: for each state reconstructed, \tool faithfully replays the next environmental interaction $E$ in sequence from $\sigma$ to advance state reconstruction. \emph{In addition}, \tool selects seeds from the seed corpus $\mathcal{S}_{E}$, assigns energy, and introduces mutations to generate {\em mutant} interactions.
-Each mutant interaction is replayed in a {\em forked} branch of execution, where the program's behaviour is observed (see \autoref{fig:overview}~\ccc{1}).
+Each mutant interaction is replayed in a {\em forked} branch of execution, where the program's behavior is observed (see \autoref{fig:overview}~\ccc{1}).